aaronregis/TwitterSentiment/README.md

 This project is a simple yet powerful illustration of several components of the DataStax Enterprise Database.

 You will connect in to a real time Twitter API feed and using **DSE Real-Time Streaming Analytics** ingest tweets and do some simple transformations before saving to 2 tables in DSE.
-Then Banana Dashboard will take advantage of **DSE Search** capabilities to provide a view into the real time data flowing into DSE.
-Facilitating adhoc searches to explore and 'slice & dice' this data.
-Finally, using **DSE Analytics for batch processing** via DSE GraphFrames this data will be transformed into a Graph structure and loaded into **DSE Graph** - where **DSE Studio** can be used to visualize the Twitter Sentiment data.
+Then Banana Dashboard will take advantage of **DSE Search** capabilities to provide a view into the real time data flowing into DSE; Facilitating adhoc searches to explore and 'slice & dice' this data.
+Finally, using **DSE Analytics for batch processing** via DSE GraphFrames, this data will be transformed into a Graph structure and loaded into **DSE Graph** - where **DSE Studio** can be used to visualize the Twitter Sentiment data.

 The steps that follow assume you have an up and running DSE Node / Cluster (v5.1.3+), Python is installed and banana dashboard has been cloned to a node (https://github.com/lucidworks/banana)